 Colonel Moon: I know all about the UN.
 I studied at Oxford and Harvard.
 Majored in Western hypocrisy.

-- Also used in The World Is Not Enough by 007 himself - When impersonating a Russian scientist, the Hot Scientist compliments his English.
-His response (In Russian): "I studied at Oxford" (which his real identity did).
+- Also used in The World Is Not Enough by Bond himself.
+When impersonating a Russian scientist on Renard's team, Dr. Christmas Jones compliments his control of English.
+His response (in Russian): "I studied at Oxford" (which his real identity did).

 - In Indiana Jones and the Temple of Doom.
 Chattar Lal, prime minister to the Maharaja of Pankot, attended Oxford.

-- Night at the Museum : The Mummy, though, of course, he couldn't have actually studied there — instead, his knowledge comes from being kept at the Cambridge Egyptology department.
+- Night at the Museum : Ahkmenrah, though, of course, he couldn't have actually studied there — instead, his knowledge comes from being kept in the Cambridge Egyptology department.

 - In The Mask of Fu Manchu, it is mentioned that Fu Manchu has a doctorate of philosophy from Edinburgh, a doctorate in law from Christ's College, and a doctorate in medicine from Harvard.